3manuek/3manuek.github.io/resume.md

 ## Current positions

-### Ongres Inc. (ex 8kdata)
+### Ongres Inc. (ex 8kdata) - CBT (Chief for Blaming Tools)
 > Remote.
 New York/Madrid
 > September 2017

-I'm currently working as a Senior Consultant at Ongres Inc.
-SRE Data implementation and Devops work mostly.
-Technologies:
-Ansible, Terraform, Packer, Google Cloud, PostgreSQL/Patroni, Consul.
+I'm the guy that when someone asks "Does this shit works?"
+I break it, find that it does not work or it does either.

+Database and SRE for fancy companies like Gitlab, BBM, Conrad Electronics and Postmastes.

 Highlighted projects: